cs50nestm/web/runoff/README.md

 * Execute `cd` to ensure that you're in `~/` (i.e., your home directory).
 * Execute `cd pset3` to change into (i.e., open) your `pset3` directory that should already exist.
-* Execute `wget TODO` to download a (compressed) ZIP file with this problem's distribution.
+* Execute `wget https://raw.githubusercontent.com/cs50nestm/web/master/distro/runoff.py` to download a (compressed) ZIP file with this problem's distribution.
 * Execute `unzip runoff.zip` to uncompress that file.
 * Execute `rm runoff.zip` followed by `yes` or `y` to delete that ZIP file.
 * Execute `ls`.
 You should see a directory called `runoff`, which was inside of that ZIP file.
 * Execute `cd runoff` to change into that directory.
 * Execute `ls`.
-You should see this problem's distribution code, in a file called `runoff.c`.
+You should see this problem's distribution code, in a file called `runoff.py`.

 ## Understanding

-Let's open up `runoff.c` to take a look at what's already there.
+Let's open up `runoff.py` to take a look at what's already there.
 We're defining two constants: `MAX_CANDIDATES` for the maximum number of candidates in the election, and `MAX_VOTERS` for the maximum number of voters in the election.

-Next up is a two-dimensional array `preferences`.
-The array `preferences[i]` will represent all of the preferences for voter number `i`, and the integer `preferences[i][j]` here will store the index of the candidate who is the `j`th preference for voter `i`.
+Next up is a two-dimensional list `preferences`.
+The list `preferences[i]` will represent all of the preferences for voter number `i`, and the integer `preferences[i][j]` here will store the index of the candidate who is the `j`th preference for voter `i`.

-Next up is a `struct` called `candidate`.
-Every `candidate` has a `string` field for their `name`, and `int` representing the number of `votes` they currently have, and a `bool` value called `eliminate` that indicates whether the candidate has been eliminated from the election.
-The array `candidates` will keep track of all of the candidates in the election.
+Next up is a Class called `Candidate`.
+Every `Candidate` has a field for their `name`, and an integer representing the number of `votes` they currently have, and a boolean value called `eliminate` that indicates whether the candidate has been eliminated from the election.
+The list `candidates` contains a Candidate object for each candidate in the election.

 The program also has two global variables: `voter_count` and `candidate_count`.